wabbit-corp/kappa/Spec.md

 * Constructors live in the **constructor namespace**.
 * Parameters live in the **type namespace** (with sugar `a` ≡ `(a : Type)`) unless specified otherwise.
+* If `opaque` is present on a data declaration, constructors are not exported (§2.5.3).

 ### 11.1.1 Constructor application with named arguments (`C { ... }`)